jpamata/jpamata.github.io/_posts/2017-10-05-Setting-Up-a-Personal-Site-with-Github-Pages.md

 - web
 category: blog
 author: john
-description: How to set up your own personal website with github pages.
+description: How to set up your own personal website and email - the cheapskate way.
 ---

 //draft to be updated later